sassoftware/sasoptpy/doc/api/model.rst

 .. deprecated:: 1.0.0

-Following method(s) are deprecated and will be removed in future minor updates.
+The following method(s) are deprecated and will be removed in future minor updates.

 .. autosummary::
    :toctree: generated/